 Bob Wattendorf, Florida Fish and Wildlife Conservation Commission

-Black Bass Regulations—
+Black Bass Regulations

-Among the issues that were most important to anglers during creation of the Black Bass Management Plan was the need to re-examine the current bass regulations.
-Opinions were split with some anglers feeling more customized regulations were important to optimize bass fishing in key systems, while others felt strongly that rules should be simplified.
-As a result, the FWC undertook a reevaluation of bass regulations from both biological and social perspectives.
+Among the most important issues to anglers during creation of the BBMP was the need to re-examine bass regulations.
+Some anglers initially felt more customized regulations were important to optimize bass fishing in key systems, while others felt FWC should simplify the rules, making them more nearly standard statewide.

-As an alternative to further regulating anglers and making it illegal to harvest trophy-sized bass, TrophyCatch rewards anglers for voluntarily releasing bass heavier than eight pounds.
-By requiring documentation to verify the bass weight, FWC biologists can also use data collected by anglers who catch, document and release these bass, as a form of citizen-science.
+As an alternative to further regulating anglers and making it illegal to harvest trophy-sized bass, TrophyCatch rewards anglers for voluntarily releasing bass heavier than eight pounds (see TrophyCatchFlorida.com and Angler Recognition Programs for details).
+By requiring documentation to verify the bass weight, FWC biologists can use data collected by anglers who catch, document and release these bass, as a form of citizen-science.
 This information is important to determine what conservation management programs such as habitat restoration, vegetation management, fish stocking, or regulatory controls are most successful in improving anglers’ opportunities to catch trophy bass.

 Regulations in red are new this year.